Why Does Weed Make Me Hornier

 Cannabis can induce several physiological effects that may enhance sexual experiences.
 One notable effect is vasodilation, which refers to the widening of blood vessels.
 Vasodilation increases blood flow to various parts of the body, including the genitals.
 Enhanced blood flow to these areas can heighten sensitivity and arousal, potentially leading to more intense orgasms and a greater overall sense of sexual pleasure.

-Furthermore, cannabis has been shown to have muscle-relaxant properties.
-This relaxation can reduce tension and anxiety, making it easier for individuals to become more physically and mentally receptive to sexual activity.
+To build on this, cannabis has been shown to have muscle-relaxant properties.
+Here's the thing — this relaxation can reduce tension and anxiety, making it easier for individuals to become more physically and mentally receptive to sexual activity.
 The reduction in anxiety can also lead to increased confidence and a willingness to explore new experiences, which can further enhance sexual satisfaction.

 Psychological Factors